For B2B communities to thrive and grow—engagement is essential.

 No matter your type of community, it’s important to give your members a sense of purpose and a reason to keep coming back.
 But sometimes it’s hard to know where to start.

-That’s why we’ve rounded up these seven strategies for kickstarting engagement in your community.
+That’s why we’ve rounded up these seven community growth strategies for kickstarting engagement in your community.

 Strategy 1: Create ‘rooms’ for greater collaboration

 Creating sub-communities involves dividing online communities into smaller sub-groups or ‘rooms’.
 These can be based on specific topics, shared interests, for answering questions, or any other criteria.

 Rooms provide the space for community members to have focused discussions, without these getting lost in the wider conversation.
 This can help foster a sense of belonging and encourage a deeper level of engagement between users within those rooms.

 Facilitating conversations between members with specific interests also allows for greater collaboration as users share best practices, resources, and expertise.

 To be successful, rooms should align with the overarching goals of your community.
 They also need to be well-moderated, with an active presence from community managers.